solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

 <!-- /TOC -->

-# Migrate and modernize case for Linux and OSS DB to Azure hands-on lab step-by-step
+# Building the business migration case with Linux and OSS DB to Azure hands-on lab step-by-step

 ## Abstract and learning objectives